 To make learning about feelings and teaching coping skills to kids easy to start at home, there's an e-book of family activities with the necessary printables that you need to get started.
 This would be perfect for elementary school aged kids.

 Janine Halloran is the Founder of Coping Skills for Kids (part of Encourage Play, LLC) where she provides products for parents to help their kids cope with stressful situations in healthy ways.
-She is a Licensed Mental Health Counselor and has been working with children, adolescents and their families for over 15 years.
+She is a Licensed Mental Health Counselor and has been working with children, adolescents and their families for 20 years.

 Janine lives in Massachusetts with her husband and their two children.
 When Janine isn’t working, you can find her in her garden, doing an arts and crafts project, or playing Animal Crossing.
 She has a weakness for a good glass of wine, Nutella and British mysteries.